What is informed decision making?

 Shared Decision-Making Tools: Tools like decision aids simplify the explanation of treatment options and outcomes, aiding patient understanding.

-Regulatory Compliance: Following laws and guidelines such as those from the General Medical Council (GMC) is vital.
+Regulatory Compliance: Following laws and guidelines such as those from the General Medical Council (GMC) is really important.
 These regulations require clear consent processes.

 Despite its advantages, implementing informed decision-making faces several hurdles: